brojinz/rock-paper-scissors/README.md

 my python compiler does not support building icons inside my operating system.

 "I am a Linux Mint user, by the way" :P
+'cause I'm a newbie in Linux (this is my 3rd month since jumping from MS Windows10 - that TPM req is a b8ch!) and in Python (I'm forced to learn this language coz, dang it!
+I missed AutoHotkey on Windows).
+And boy!
+This is my very minute on Github!
+Why am I even here?

-'cause I'm a newbie in Linux and in Python (I don't even know what I'm saying at this point) :P
+(I don't even know what I'm saying at this point)
+:P

 Anyways, hope you enjoy this simple game.

+Special Thanks to Thuận tập viết Code for contributions to my first Jan-Ken-Pon code.

 Please subscribe to my youtube channel: youtube.com/motojin